-If the title and abstract submitted by the author do not conform to these guidelines, the Convention or Conference Committee may contact the author to suggest revisions.
+If the material submitted by the author does not conform to these guidelines, the Convention or Conference Committee may contact the author to suggest revisions.
 If so, the edited version must appear in the final manuscript.
-If the author is not available, or the abstract cannot be revised, the paper may be rejected.
+If the author is not available, or the material cannot be revised, the submission may be rejected.

 To ensure that convention and conference papers are consistent with the goals of the AES, the following guidelines shall be considered by authors.

 Technical content shall be accurate.
 It should cite original work or review previous work giving proper credit.